 - Workflow icon

-- An icon can be provided.
-This will show up in the installation overview and in the Toolbox once the workflow is installed.
-The icon should be a 16 x 16 pixels gif or png file.
-If the icon is larger, it will automatically be resized to fit 16 x 16 pixels.
+- An icon to use for this workflow in the Toolbox once the workflow is installed.
+Icons use a 16 x 16 pixel gif or png file.
+If your icon file is larger, it will automatically be resized to fit 16 x 16 pixels.

 - Workflow version

 - A textual description of the workflow.
 After installation, this is shown in the Description tab of the Workflow Manager (Managing workflows) and is also shown in a tooltip when the cursor is hovered over the installed workflow in the Workbench Toolbox.